 Nick Soberal

-Nick Soberal is a science communications specialist and serves as a program officer for science transfer and capacity building projects.
-In addition to supporting program management activities, Nick leads the development of science communications products that synthesize and share stories across projects, maintains the project catalog and resource library, and produces the program’s Collaborative Science for Estuaries webinar series.
+Nick Soberal is a science communications specialist and serves as a program officer for knowledge exchange and capacity building projects.
+In addition to supporting program management activities, Nick leads the development of science communications products that synthesize and share stories across projects, maintains the project catalog and resource library, and produces the program’s Collaborative Science for Estuaries webinars and videos.

 Douglas George